Colony House (Keene, New Hampshire): Description and history

 The Colony House is located a few blocks west of Keene's central green, at the southeast corner of West Street and School Street.
 It is a brick two story structure with a hip roof.
 The exterior has modest Federal styling, predominantly in its main entry, with half-length sidelight windows topped by a half-oval fanlight and sheltered by a modest portico.
 The interior of the building has well-preserved woodwork that took its inspiration from the publications of Asher Benjamin.
 A c.
 1900 addition to the rear emulates the style and building materials of the original block.

 The oldest portion of the house, its front block, was built in 1819 by Timothy Hall, a local merchant.
 The house was purchased in 1863 by Horatio Colony, in whose family it remained for a century.
 Colony was a lawyer who became involved in the local textile industry, eventually becoming president of the Cheshire Mills in Harrisville.
 When Keene received its city charter in 1874, he was elected its mayor, serving two terms.
-The Colony family owned the property until 1966.
+The Colony family, including Colony's grandson Horatio Colony II, owned the property until 1966.
 Between 1974 and 1991 it housed the Historical Society for Cheshire County headquarters and museum.
 Threatened with demolition, it was repurchased by a Colony descendant in 2001, and is now operated as a bed and breakfast.